ivy-net/ivynet-docs/docs/client/DemoNotes.md

 ### Where we're at

-**Ivynet Client:** Currently, the Ivynet client is built under the assumption that people would be splitting AVS's into multiple different virtualized environments (because of security, ease of management, etc).
-We now realize that, especially because AVS's are not currently paying operators, many are running multiple AVS's on a single baremetal server.
-However, Ivynet only supports 1 AVS per virtual operating system as of ONLY this demo version.
-Our very next release will have this functionality updated to support as many AVS instances as an operator can fit on their server.
+**Ivynet Client:** Currently, the IvyNet client assumes that users are running AVSs across multiple virtualized environments for security, management ease, etc.
+However, we’ve realized that since AVS operators aren’t yet compensated, many are running multiple AVSs on a single bare-metal server.
+At this stage, IvyNet supports only one AVS per virtual operating system in this demo version.
+Our next release will allow operators to run multiple AVS instances on a single server.

-**API and Interface:** Focused heavily on getting metrics/logs/sys_info from your node, and not as focused on getting information about new AVS's
+**API and Interface:** Our primary focus has been on gathering metrics, logs, and system information from your node, with less emphasis on AVS discovery.

 ### Where we're going

-**Ivynet Client:** As mentioned above, multiple clients running on a single virtual environment (while keeping the option to only run a single one) as well as more direct interaction with the containers themselves instead of docker compose.
-Also, a larger focus on observability instead of building out new deployments for the near future, as most operators seem to have a decent handle on building our their AVS instances already.
+**Ivynet Client:** In upcoming updates, we’re expanding support for running multiple clients on a single virtual environment (while keeping single-client functionality).
+We’re also adding direct interaction with containers, moving away from Docker Compose.
+For the near term, we’ll focus more on observability features rather than new deployments, as most operators are successfully building out their own AVS instances.

-**Interface and API:** More building out of AVS discoverability functionality, AVS stats, etc., as well as introducing an AI Ops tool to help you actively diagnose problems straight from your logs and metrics!
+**Interface and API:** We’re enhancing AVS discoverability, statistics, and introducing an AI Ops tool to diagnose issues directly from your logs and metrics.

 ## Feedback Wanted

-If you're reading this, you're probably already in a telegram group with us, because in case you're not, contact us [here on telegram](https://t.me/soho_dot) if you have feature requests or feedback!
+If you’re reading this, you’re likely already in a Telegram group with us.
+But if you’re not, feel free to contact us [here on telegram](https://t.me/soho_dot) to share feature requests or feedback!

-Primarly, what we're looking for is:
+Here’s what we’d love to know:

-- How did you feel about ease of use for the separate parts of Ivynet?
-Client, API, Interface
+- How easy is it to use the various parts of IvyNet (Client, API, Interface)?
-- Is there anything we could improve from a usability perspective on any parts of Ivynet?
+- Are there usability improvements we could make to any part of IvyNet?
-- What features do we not have that would make a measureable quality of life improvement for you as an operator?
+- Are there any features we don’t yet offer that would make a measurable improvement to your experience as an operator?
-- Any other helpful feedback you have!
+- Any other feedback you’d like to share!

 <!-- ### Test Scenarios